bfdykstra/cameo-food-inspections/README.md

 }
 ```

-If the query is not successful, it will return HTTP status code 500, and the returned JSON object will have a 'message' field with information about the error that occured and 'success' field set to boolean value false.
+If the query is not successful, it will return HTTP status code 500, and the returned JSON object will have a 'message' field with information about the error that occured and 'success' field set to `false`.

 GET /inspections/:inspectionId